Cheap ways to get your 5-a-day

 12. Healthy snacks

-Instead of reaching for sugary, artificial foods when hunger strikes, take snack time as an opportunity to top up your intake of nutrient-dense fruit, veg and pulses.
-Whip up your own hummus using a tin of chickpeas or try roasting them with spices you have in your kitchen cupboard.
-If you're short on time or need to pack something to go, you can always enjoy a fresh piece of fruit.
+Instead of reaching for sugary, artificial foods when hunger strikes, treat snack time as an opportunity to top up your intake of nutrient-dense fruit, veg and pulses.
+Whip up your own hummus using a can of chickpeas or try roasting them with spices you have in your kitchen cupboard – it's an inexpensive way of keeping healthy.
+If you're short of time or need to pack something to go, you can always enjoy a fresh piece of fruit.

 For more ideas, check out our healthy snack recipes.
-And read our review of the best lunchboxes for transporting your snacks.
+Plus, read our review of the best lunchboxes for transporting your snacks.

 Spicy roasted chickpeas